jdrumgoole/quick-start-python-and-mongodb/ep003-PyMongo-Read.md

 >>>
 ```

-Here we are connecting to a a MongoDB collection running in a public Atlas
-cluster that contains all the ZIP codes for the USA. the `find_one` query
-will get the first record in the collection.
-You can see the structure
+The `find_one` querywill get the first record in the collection.
+You can see
-of the fields in the document.
+the structure of the fields in the document.
 The `_id` is the zipcode.
-The `city` is the city
+The
-name.
-The `loc` is the GPS coordindates of each zipcode. the `pop` is the
+`city` is the city name.
+The `loc` is the GPS coordindates of each zipcode.
+T
-population size and the `state` is the two letter state code.
-We are
+he `pop` is the population size and the `state` is the two letter state code.
-connecting with the default user `demo` with the password `demo`.
+We are connecting with the default user `demo` with the password `demo`.
 This
-user only have read-only access to this database and collection.
+user only has read-only access to this database and collection.

 So what if we want to select all the zipcodes for a particular city?